Makerland/book/workshops/lilypad.md

 A few seconds after the upload finishes, you should see the pin 13 (L) LED on the board start to blink (in orange).
 If it does, congratulations!
 You've gotten LilyPad up-and-running.

-### Launching the Arduino application on Mac OS X
+## Installing and configuring LilyPad Arduino on Mac OS X

-Get the latest version of LilyPad Arduino environment from the [Arduino website: http://arduino.cc/en/Main/Software](http://arduino.cc/en/Main/Software)
+Get the latest version of LilyPad Arduino environment from the Arduino website: <http://arduino.cc/en/Main/Software>

 Attach the FTDI board to your LilyPad Arduino board.
 Attach one end of the USB cable to your FTDI board and the other end to a USB port on your computer.